ReoGoto/calculator-exercise/README.md

 # calculator-exercise

-websocket calculator app:
+## websocket calculator app:
 https://calculator-exercise.herokuapp.com/

+### Simple web app (using node js) which logs calculations as they happen and shares those calculations with everyone connected to the website.

+### Technology
-## node.js, websocket, express
+  node.js, websocket, express